 The Company considers many factors when evaluating and estimating its tax positions and tax benefits.
 Tax positions are recognized only when it is more likely than not (likelihood of greater than 50%), based on technical merits, that the positions will be sustained upon examination.
 Reserves are established if it is believed certain positions may be challenged and potentially disallowed.
-If facts and circumstances change, reserves are adjusted through income tax expense.
+If facts and circumstances change, reserves are adjusted through the provision for income taxes.
 The Company recognizes interest expense and penalties related to unrecognized tax benefits in the provision for income taxes.